UNISvalbard/Geo-UAV/_sources/content/lessons/regulations/regulations.md

 ### Certified Category
 To operate in the _Certified_ category, certain requirements must be met as defined in the Execution [Regulation (EU) 2019/947](https://www.easa.europa.eu/en/document-library/regulations/commission-implementing-regulation-eu-2019947).
 These include:
-- Not flying UAS with a dimension greater than 3 m over concentrations of people.
+- Not flying UAS with a dimension greater than 3 m over concentrations of people
-- Transporting people.
+- Transporting people
 - Transporting dangerous goods with high risk for third parties in the event of an accident.

 Additionally, if the necessary safety study shows that the risks of the operation cannot be mitigated without certification of the UAS, operator, and pilot licenses, it will also fall under the certified category.